Skip to content

 Recover Monitor

 Supports viewing the status, last update time, creation time, and creator of existing monitors.
-Supports recovering monitors to view historical configurations, helping you quickly communicate and collaborate with other team members to update monitors.
+Supports recovering monitors to view historical configurations of monitors, helping you quickly communicate and collaborate with other team members to update monitors.

 Operation Example: